Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Results

 so that the condition $\Gamma_{\rm GW} > \Gamma_{\rm GW, 0}$ is satisfied when

 For the case $b = 0^\circ$, $l = 0^\circ$ we obtain a lower bound on the axion mass that can be detected with this method,

 corresponding to GW frequencies $f_a \gtrsim 10\,$Hz.
-This range overlaps with the target of the advanced LIGO (aLIGO) detector~\cite{Abbott:2016xvh}, which we here consider as the primary instrument at which the effects we search can be looked for.
-Note that Eq.~\eqref{eq:massell} predicts $\ell_{\rm CS} \propto m_\phi^{-3/4}$ at the edge of the bound, which is the same slope which is recovered numerically in Fig.~\ref{fig:figurebound} using the full numerical expressions for the modelling.\footnote{In the recent preprint in Ref.~\cite{Tsutsui:2022zos}, appeared during the completion of this work, the author provided a new mechanism to constraint the $(m_\phi,l_{\rm{CS}})$ parameter space, with the results partially overlapping with the white region in Fig.~\ref{fig:figurebound}.} Finally, the plot features a sharp transition with a hatched region for $m_\phi \gtrsim 1.15 \times 10^{-11}\,$eV, corresponding to the frequency $f_{\rm max} \approx 1.4\,$kHz at which binary NSs are supposed to cease contributing to the SGWB.
+This range overlaps with the target of the aLIGO/VIRGO detector~\cite{Abbott:2016xvh}, which we here consider as the primary instrument at which the effects we search can be looked for.
+Note that Eq.~\eqref{eq:massell} predicts $\ell_{\rm CS} \propto m_\phi^{-3/4}$ at the edge of the bound, which is the same slope which is recovered numerically in Fig.~\ref{fig:figurebound} using the full numerical expressions for the modelling.\footnote{In the recent preprint in Ref.~\cite{Tsutsui:2022zos}, appeared during the completion of this work, the author provided a new mechanism to constraint the $(m_\phi,l_{\rm{CS}})$ parameter space, with the results partially overlapping with the white region in Fig.~\ref{fig:figurebound}.} The upper bound labelled ''Frame-dragging'' and marked by the green hashed region corresponds to the results in Eq.~\eqref{eq:alihaimoud} from Refs.~\cite{AliHaimoud:2011fw, AliHaimoud:2011fw}, the solid red line labelled ``LIGO + VIRGO'' corresponds to the bound obtained from the resonant enhancement of the GW from binary systems using the LIGO/VIRGO O1+O2 data~\cite{Jung:2020aem}, and the solid blue line labelled ``Secondary GWs'' is the bound from the null result in the search for secondary GWs associated with the coalescence of compact object binaries~\cite{Tsutsui:2022zos}.
+Finally, the plot features a sharp transition with a hatched region for $m_\phi \gtrsim 1.15 \times 10^{-11}\,$eV, labelled ``SGWB'' and corresponding to the frequency $f_{\rm max} \approx 1.4\,$kHz at which binary NSs are supposed to cease contributing to the SGWB.
 As we do not consider further contributions to the SGWB above the frequency $f_{\rm max}$, we do not speculate on the shape of the bounds, for which the minimum value of the CS coupling that can be probed is $\ell_{\rm CS} \approx 2\times 10^6\,$km for a signal coming from the GC.